Getting Started with CSP Kit

 });

-3. React Application (Create React App)
+3. React Application (Vite)

 4. Static Sites (Netlify, Vercel)

-For static sites, you can use the web interface to generate CSP headers and add them to your hosting configuration:
+Generate CSP headers and add them to your hosting configuration:

 Netlify (_headers file):